-Students may use their cell phones before classes begin for the day, after the school day is over, or at lunch time.
-Even during these times, students are encouraged to limit cell phone usage to necessary communications and discouraged from extended social media use.
+Students may use their cell phones before classes begin for the day, or after the school day is over.
+High school only is allowed to have their phone out during lunch time.
+Even during these times, students are encouraged to limit cell phone usage to necessary communications with parents and discouraged from extended social media use.